schlumpyj/2017-Robot-Code/README.md

  -Unintended Features (see item 2, Bugs.)

  -Print Statement Debugging (using words such as the ever popular, "Hi" , "Yo", and "I'm here bro")

+ <i>Authored by the great Josh and Caleb programming team</i>
  </body>
 </html>